LC: SFST's speech in moving Vote on Account Resolution

 I move that the motion, as printed on the Agenda, be passed.

-According to the Budget timetable this year, the Legislative Council will resume the Second Reading Debate of the Appropriation Bill 2020 at its meeting on April 29, 2020.
-As such, the Appropriation Ordinance 2020 would not come into operation before April 29, 2020.
-To ensure that Government will not need to halt public services, including services closely related to people's livelihood such as education, social welfare, healthcare and security due to the lack of funds when the new financial year starts on April 1, 2020, we need to propose this motion.
+According to the Budget timetable this year, the Legislative Council will resume the Second Reading Debate of the Appropriation Bill 2018 at its meeting on May 2, 2018.
+As such, the Appropriation Ordinance 2018 would not come into operation before early May 2018.
+To ensure that Government will not need to halt public services, including services closely related to people's livelihood such as education, social welfare, healthcare and security due to the lack of funds when the new financial year starts on April 1, 2018, we need to propose this motion.

-The funds on account sought under each subhead in accordance with the fourth paragraph of the resolution have been determined with reference to the relevant provisions in the 2020-21 Estimates of Expenditure.
+The funds on account sought under each subhead in accordance with the fourth paragraph of the resolution have been determined with reference to the relevant provisions in the 2018-19 Estimates of Expenditure.
 The initial amount of funds on account under each head which has incorporated requirements at subhead level is provided in the form of a footnote to this speech.
 In gist, the proposed funds on account should be able to cope with around two months of the Government's operational requirements.
-The aggregate amount of funds on account is $215,865,713,000 before the Appropriation Ordinance 2020 comes into operation.
-This represents around 34% of the total appropriation of $627,233,901,000 under the Appropriation Bill 2020.
-Due to the irregular and lumpy nature of the non-recurrent subheads, 100% of their provisions as shown in the draft Estimates is sought.
-Hence, an increase in funding for the non-recurrent expenditure in the 2020-21 financial year has led to an increase in the percentage of total funds on account sought against the total appropriation.
+The aggregate amount of funds on account is $113,111,790,000 before the Appropriation Ordinance 2018 comes into operation.
+This represents around 25 per cent of the total appropriation of $450,477,990,000 under the Appropriation Bill 2018.

-(b) payments for the Comprehensive Social Security Assistance and Social Security Allowance totalling around $1.3 billion to about 120 000 families and 140 000 individuals respectively;
+(b) payments for the Comprehensive Social Security Assistance and Social Security Allowance totalling around $500 million to about 50 000 families and 80 000 individuals respectively;

-(d) subvention payments of around $800 million to the Vocational Training Council;
+(d) subvention payments of around $700 million to the Vocational Training Council; and

 There are also other expenses such as salaries of contract staff as well as accounts payable to suppliers.